What we think

 by Holly Cherry

-The last 21 months has bought many changes to the working landscape across many sectors.
+The last 21 months have brought many changes to the working landscape across many sectors.
 In the corporate world the biggest shift has been the movement towards ‘hybrid’ working.
 Remote working – more specifically remote managing – of a team is a challenge many of our network face; how to engage and connect with colleagues you never really see any more?!
 Certainly empathy and connection are two core values required of any leader at any time, but even more so now the face-to-face exposure to each other has reduced.
 Our working relationships have shifted also; through talking online we’ve met each other’s pets and children, seen the inside of homes and perhaps allowed our feelings to enter the chat a bit more often as we’ve navigated this very personal but also collective experience.
 Therefore, in this new space we find ourselves, are we looking for the same skillset from leaders compared to before?
 Perhaps not, and in that case how do we assess for a more relevant skillset at interview?

 We are familiar with our traditional soft skills when recruiting leadership roles; an effective listener, communicator, ability to deliver success through others.
 Would we add bravery to the list?
 What about compassion and mindfulness?
 The meaning of ‘being able to cope with pressure’ and ‘flexible to change’ has shifted completely and the changing times trigger humans’ inherent instinct to adapt.
 Whilst traditional soft skills will always be relevant, hiring managers need to think about the new skills they are looking for if they are going to recruit the right employees.